Here's a super-quick guide to what traders are talking about ahead of the Fed

-Via Dave Lutz, head of ETF trading at JonesTrading, here’s a quick guide to what traders are talking about on Wednesday:
+Via Dave Lutz at JonesTrading, here’s a quick guide to what traders are talking about ahead of the Fed statement:

 Good Morning!
-US Futures are popping this Fed Day (Announcement at 2pm, No Presser) as Nasdaq jumps 70bp on Earnings (AAPL up over 6%) and the Spoos add 20bp.
-Over in Europe, it’s all green seas with the DAX adding 80bp as Autos and Luxury better — and Euro Fins gaining grounds despite a 5% drop in DB after disappointing #s, but Santander’s print is softening the blow.
-London’s FTSE hits fresh one-year high as every sector but Staples gain — but volumes across the continent remain weak, with most exchanged 10-25% light into the Fed today.
-Mixed picture in Asia, as Nikkei soars almost 2% as Abe announces a better than expected Japanese stimulus package despite the Stronger Yen hitting Nissan and Nintendo profits — while China suffers the worst hit in 6 weeks on regulatory concerns.
-Aussie added small, and EM closes higher, led by Taiwan and Indonesia hitting 1Y highs.
+US Futures are rebounding slightly as some “Brexit” angst subsides, with the S&P up 20bp early.
+It’s a sea of green over in Europe, with the DAX up 90bp – Banks rebounding across Europe after a 10% smack in the last 3 sessions, while those “Bond Proxies” of Utilities, Staples and Telecom outperform.
+Miners leading FTSE higher with Angle and Glencore up 2%+.
+Volumes are strong across Europe, with most exchanges trading 30-40% above normal averages.
+Over in Asia, Chinese stocks rebound despite MSCI’s decision to deny, with Shanghai reversing a 1% loss to close 1.6% higher — chatter the “national team” was behind the buying – Nikkei breaks a 4-day losing streak, bouncing 40bp, while Aussie was hit for 1% to a 2month low in heavy volume as materials sank.

-US 10YY is slightly higher despite a persistent bid in Bunds and JGB’s — but that “Policy Sensitive” 2YY has popped to 1M highs despite Fed Funds showing little chance that Janet surprises Markets today.
-The $ is higher — the Pound slides below $1.31 as UK retail sales fall at fastest pace since 2012 — Yen hit on Abe reports and chatter of a 50Y issuance, while the A$ was hit on weakest inflation since 1999.
-Metals are all under pressure despite Ore popping 1% in China, led by 50bp+ drops in Copper and Zinc.
-WTI remains lower and on 3M lows as API showed a smaller draw than expected, while Natty is off 50bp.
-Softs are all mixed.
+Ahead of the Fed today (Non-event, focus on “dot Plot” and Yellen Presser), German 10’s are back above the zero bound for now, helping the US 10YY rebound slightly, despite JGBs hitting another record low yield overnight.
+Sterling is showing a rebound as unemployment came in low — and all commodity currencies are showing a bid, led by Aussie.
+With the weaker $, Metals acting well, led by a bounce back in Copper, gaining over 2% despite another pullback of rebar in China, while Gold is seeing a reversal of recent haven buying.
+Oil slides to two-week lows as API showed big builds across the board, hitting gasoline for 2%.
+WTI is having its 5thdown day in a row, the longest streak since February.
+Softs are showing a slight bid.

 Business Insider Emails & Alerts